 Founded in 2003, Wizz Air has grown into one of Europe’s leading low-cost carriers in just 20 years.
 With flights to over 500 destinations, Wizz Air has now released a new “All You Can Fly” pass (€499 + €9.99 flat fee per flight), allowing members to travel extensively on eligible Wizz Air flights.

-With that being said, Wizz Air is the airline with the most delays and cancellations this summer, this summer.
-The Hungarian airline had the majority of disrupted flights - around every 1 in 13 Wizz Air flights was disrupted during the summer months.
+With that being said, Wizz Air is the airline with the most delays and cancellations in 2025.
+The Hungarian airline had the majority of disrupted flights — around every 1 in 13 Wizz Air flights was disrupted during the summer months.
+Most affected routes included departure or arrival from all airports in London, Dublin, Manchester, and Belfast.

 With a 98% success rate, SkyRefund makes claiming flight compensation straightforward, which is why it is trusted by over 1M passengers.
 With over 8 years of legal experience, we help passengers worldwide exercise their rights and claim the compensation they are entitled to.